yingyeothon/aws-apigateway-management-api/README.md

 ## What does change

 Please see [aws-sdk-js/CHANGELOG](https://github.com/aws/aws-sdk-js/blob/master/CHANGELOG.md) with a search of `apigatewaymanagementapi`.
-Now, there is an only change for `DeleteConnection` API.
+Now, there is the only change for `DeleteConnection` API.

 ## How to use